DocOtak/jsonprofile/README.md

   "missing" [], // optional key, contains "index" values, equivalent to woce discrete flag 5

   "uncertainty": [], //optional key, must be same length as "index", has the units "data_unit", has precision "data_precision", has only positive values which are ± the values in "data"
+  "uncertainty_neg": [] // optional key, must only be present when "uncertainty" is also present, may only contain negative values or zero

   /* Structures under consideration */

   "citation": {
-    "text": "", //some citation string (probably provided by the data origionator "doi": "" // if the profile has some doi...
+    "name": "" // The name of the person/PI responsible for this profile "text": "", //some citation string (probably provided by the data origionator "doi": "" // if the profile has some doi...
   },